hgedia/blog.nil.foundation-hg/_posts/2022-06-01-mina-integration.md

 relevant blog posts: [https://blog.nil.foundation/2021/11/01/mina-ethereum-bridge-design.html](https://blog.nil.foundation/2021/11/01/mina-ethereum-bridge-design.html), [https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html](https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html).

-But!
-What a second use case of a =nil;'s trustless I/O extension brings is a state and DBMS query proofs of a various third-party protocol (e.g. Ethereum, Solana or Avalanche).
-And, since it is also possible to switch the proof system which is being used within the =nil;'s trustless I/O replication protocol extension for the proof generation, those query and state proofs are coming to any proof system supported.
-In Mina's case described we're talking about generating proofs in Kimchi.
+The most important thing that the trustless I/O extension brings is the capability to fetch state and query proofs for various other protocols (like Ethereum, Solana or Avalance).
+And, since we can switch the proof system being used within =nil;’s trustless I/O replication protocol extension, those query and state proofs can be bridged to any supported proof system.
+In Mina’s case specifically, we generate the proofs in Kimchi.

 > To be more presice we have a couple of options how to arrange this:
-> 1. To generate state and query proofs right in Kimchi proof system right
+> 1. Reconstruct the query/state proof directly in Kimchi, which would look
->    inside the I/O cluster and provide a user with a choice which proof system
+>    something like this: the user constructs a query (such as
->    to use with something like
->    `_db["eth"].select("accounts").where("key").equals("name").and("value").equals("100")`
+>    _db["eth"].select("accounts").where("key").equals("name").and("value").equals("100"))
->    so that would return a Kimchi proof ready to be verified on Mina's side right away.
+>    and this would return a Kimchi proof, ready to be verified on Mina right away.
 >
->    But!
-A downside of such an approach is that a proof generation will become
+>    The downside of this approach is that proof generation will become much more
->    a more expensive operation for a user because of the need to duplicate a
+>    expensive, because of the need to reconstruct the original proof in Kimchi -
->    third-party's protocol state proof originaly generated in in Placeholder in
->    Kimchi.
+>    essentially incurring a linear double cost for each query.
 >
-> 2. To wrap the state/query proof generated in Placeholder proof system with
+> 2. Wrap’ the state/query proof (generated with the Placeholder proof system)
->    implementing its verification as a Kimchi circuit.
-This would result into
+>    by implementing the verification algorithm as a Kimchi circuit.
+This would
->    having an additional wrapping proof generation for each query, but it would
+>    also incur an additional proof generation for each query, but will generally
->    make a state proof generation cheaper.
+>    be much cheaper as this circuit is constant-size, and avoids naively
+>    duplicating the original proof.
 >
->    A second option seems to be more viable.
+>    At a glance, the second option seems to be more viable.

-So, such a specification of a proof system used for an output proof generation leads us to being able to verify these third-party protocol data proofs right away with Mina's native verifier (used for its state proof), which leads us to...
+This specification allows us to verify third-party protocol data proofs directly within Mina, which leads us to…

 ## Mina Bi-Directional Bridging!

 Yes!

-Let us consider such a process step-by-step.
+Let’s break this process down step-by-step.

-1. First of all, we need a state proof of a third-party protocol we want to bridge to Mina generated in Placeholder proof system and wrapped into Kimchi proof system.
-Let us say it is going to be Ethereum (but actually in can be any other protocol supported by =nil;).
-So a user or an application willing to bridge Ethereum to Mina is supposed to retrieve such one from =nil; along with a proof of a piece of data (e.g. so-called "token" data).
+1. First of all, we need a state proof for the third-party protocol we want to bridge to from Mina, generated in the Placeholder proof system, and wrapped in a Kimchi proof.
+Let’s say this third-party protocol is Ethereum (but in reality, it could be any protocol supported by =nil;).
+So the user or application wanting to bridge Ethereum data to Mina has to retrieve this proof from =nil;.
-2. Next step is to submit a retrieved proof to Mina's native verifier, to the same one which is being used for native Mina's state proof verification.

-   From Mina's protocol perspective, such a =nil;-generated data proof will be recognized in the same way as a native Snapp-generated one.
-A =nil;-flavored Snapp.
+2. Next, submit the retrieved proof to the Mina verifier.
+From Mina’s perspective, a =nil;-generated data proof will be identical to a native Snapp-generated proof.
+   A =nil;-flavored Snapp, if you will.
-3. After a third-party protocol's data proof is submitted to Mina's verifier,  a user (or a Mina-based application) receivese a third-party's protocol actual data (not just a proof) from =nil; as well and voila!
-Ethereum's data is being safely and trustlessly used in Mina.
+3. After the proof is submitted to the Mina verifier, the user (or Mina-based application) receives the relevant Ethereum data - and voila!
+The Ethereum data is being safely and trustlessly used in Mina.

 ![](/assets/images/2022-06-01-mina-integration/case1.png)

 ## What about other protocols?

 Other protocols, supported by =nil; are also going to be available for Mina-compatible state/query proof generation and retrieval.
-For example, Solana is on its way.
+For example, Solana's integration is on its way.

 Same process as for Ethereum from user story side:
 1. Retrieve a state/query proof with Solana's data generated with Placeholder